waynecz/session-recorder/README.md

-# UI Recorder
+# Session Recorder

 > Note this repo is still processing.
-Besides, happy to see PR / issue
+DO NOT USE IN PRODUCTION!

 See also [Session-Player(developing)](https://github.com/waynecz/session-player) for consume Recorder's data